Harold E. Rosecrans: Later life

 After the surrender of Japan in September 1945, Rosecrans led his regiment to China, where Civil war broke out.
 However, he was transferred to the staff of the III Marine Amphibious Corps in February and ordered back to the United States in May 1946.
 For his leadership of 7th Service Regiment in China, Rosecrans was decorated with the Legion of Merit with Combat "V".
 Following his arrival to the States, Colonel Rosecrans served for a brief period with Naval and Examination Board, before he was appointed commanding officer of the Marine barracks at Naval Gun Factory in Washington, D.C., at the beginning of August 1946.

 Rosecrans served in this capacity until his retirement on June 30, 1949.
 He was advanced to the rank of brigadier general on the retired list for having been specially commended in combat.
-Rosecrans died on April 13, 1980, and is buried at Arlington National Cemetery, Virginia, together with his wife Dorothy Darling Rosecrans (1900–1967).
+Rosecrans died on April 13, 1980, and is buried at Arlington National Cemetery in Virginia, together with his wife Dorothy Darling Rosecrans.
 Together they had one son, Robert D. Rosecrans (1928–1978), who also served with the Marines and retired as lieutenant colonel.